The chips in your electronics devices go through a complex manufacturing process, which are split in to three main stages.

 Time really is money in the semiconductor industry and the longer a problem takes to resolve, the louder the clock ticks.

 We shed particles from our skin and clothing, and so air showers and protective clothing are necessary before starting work.
 This all takes time as the Engineer may wear a hood, googles, face mask, boots, footwear coverings as well as a coverall.
-Breaks are never fast as everything must be taken off and then put back on again.
+Breaks are never fast as employees have to take everything off and then put it back on again.
 Experienced Engineers suggest investing in good supportive footwear as you will be on your feet for a lot of the time.

 There are many positives to this job.
-In particular, the environment is very fast paced but is also very collaborative, so that there is a strong team spirit and constant opportunity to learn and develop.
+In particular, this is a fast paced environment.
+However, it is also very collaborative, so that there is a strong team spirit and constant opportunity to learn and develop.